codearachnid/woocommerce-save-for-later/README.md

-woocommerce-save-for-later
+WooCommerce: Save For Later
 ==========================

-A WordPress plugin for WooCommerce to add save for later functionality to products in your store.
+A WordPress plugin for WooCommerce to add save for later (wishlist) functionality to products in your store.
+It will improve customer retention and return visits to your site by giving you

 This plugin uses icons as webfont by [Modern Pictograms](http://www.fontsquirrel.com/fonts/modern-pictograms)